-Here is a list of markets to get the best experience of Shopping in Hyderabad:
+Here is a list of 14 Best Markets to get the best experience of Shopping in Hyderabad:

 Acknowledged by the tourist as the paradise of bangles and known as 'Choodi Bazar' in the common tongue, Laad Bazar stretches about a Kilometer and is packed with bangles and other stuff.
 It is located in the west of Charminar.
 It is a bit crowded though due to its popularity, to counter it the use of cars and rickshaws has been barred.
 One has to walk through the lane or use a motorcycle to explore.
 To widen the image, all these products are in the same place in even next shop.
 There are 350 of it!
 If you take it from us go and buy some stuff, you will not regret it.
 Brush up your bargaining or visit with someone who knows the place, heavy bargaining is the soul of the market.